intel/zephyr.js/docs/a101_pins.md

 The Arduino 101 has three onboard LEDs that you can access as additional GPIO outputs.

+LED0 controls an onboard red fault LED.
+It is active *low*.

-LED0 controls an onboard green LED.
+LED1 controls an onboard green LED.
+It is active *low*.

+LED2 controls another onboard green LED.
 It is active high, and it is an alias for IO13, so in other words, LED0 displays the current state of IO13.
 So don't try to use both names.

-LED1 controls another onboard green LED.
-It is active *low*.

-LED2 controls an onboard red fault LED.
-It is active *low*.
+Also, if SPI is enabled this reconfigures the GPIO that controls LED2 and it will not be available.
+The flash filesystem uses SPI, so LED2 is not available when you use ashell or filesystem APIs.

 ### PWM Pins